-The Secret Cartel Behind Every Great Writer - The Write Practice
+The Secret Cartel Behind Every Great Writer

 In the eight-week course, you’ll learn the proven process to connect with readers and influencers and live out your calling as a writer.

 If you’re ready to find your Cartel, this is the best way to get started.
-You can learn more about the Story Cartel Course here.
+You can learn more about Foundations of Publishing here.

+It’s time to build your Cartel and publish your writing.
+You don’t have to go it alone—join Write to Publish and get the guidance, support, tools, and encouragement you need.

 How about you?
 Have you found your Cartel?
 Let us know in the comments.